jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 #### Benefits

 - Anyone working in front end design knows how to use them
-- Smaller subset of css files
+- Smaller subset of css files making it easy to find and edit
 - Full access to all CSS specifications (animations, pseudo-classes, pseudo-elements, etc.)

 #### Drawbacks